GaloisInc/saw-script/heapster-saw/src/Verifier/SAW/Heapster/README.md

 #### Proving a Permission

 The main logic for proving a permission is in the function `proveVarImplH`.
 (The implication prover uses the convention of using "`H`" as a suffix for helper functions.)
 As with many functions in the implication prover, this function takes in: a variable `x` that we are trying to prove a permission on; a permission `p` for `x` which is currently on top of the stack; and a permission `mb_p` inside a context of evars that we are trying to prove for `x`.
 (The prefix "`mb`" refers to "multi-binding", a binding of 0 or more evars.)
-The function then works by pattern-matching on `p` (the left-hand side) and `mb_p` (the right-hand side), using the following cases, many of which call out to helper functions described below:
+The function then works by pattern-matching on `p` (the left-hand side) and `mb_p` (the right-hand side), using the following cases, some of which call out to helper functions described below:

 | Left-hand side | Right-hand side | Algorithmic steps taken |
 |------------|--------------|--------------------|